Rough differential equations for volatility: The It o lift of an adapted rough path

-where $\approx$ means that the left and right hand sides differ by $\mathcal{O}((v-u)^\theta)$ with $\theta > 1$.
-Since It\^o integration and rough integration against the It\^o rough path coincide \cite[Theorem 9.1]{FH20}, this is precisely the Davie expansion of the required It\^o integral with drift. \end{proof} \end{prop}
+where $\approx$ means that the left- and right-hand sides differ by $\mathcal{O}((v-u)^\theta)$, $\theta > 1$.
+Since It\^o and rough integrations against the It\^o rough path coincide \cite[Theorem~9.1]{FH20}, this is precisely the Davie expansion of the required It\^o integral with drift. \end{proof}

-\begin{expl}[Davie expansion of~$v$ with $\frac{1}{3} < H \leq \half$] It is instructive to also Davie-expand the second equation; we restrict ourselves to the simplest case of $\frac{1}{3} < H \leq \half$.
-Using the elementary integration-by-parts identity~\eqref{eq:ibp} (and omitting evaluations as above), we have
+\begin{example}[Davie expansion of~$V$ with $\frac{1}{3} < H \leq \half$] It is instructive to also Davie-expand the second equation; we restrict ourselves to the simplest case of $\frac{1}{3} < H \leq \half$.
+Using the elementary integration-by-parts identity~\eqref{eq:ibp} (and omitting evaluations),

 where

 denotes the $V$-component of the Lie bracket of the two vectors.
 If~$X$ and~$W^\c$ admit finite quadratic co-variation (as in \autoref{expl:Bm}) we can write this as